The Hangover Part II: Controversy

 Crystal, a capuchin monkey who also appeared in the Night at the Museum films, portrays the drug-dealing monkey.
 Director Todd Phillips raised concerns after he joked that Crystal had become addicted to cigarettes after learning to smoke them for the film.
 Philips later explained that Crystal never actually held a lit cigarette on the film's set and the smoke was added digitally in post-production.
 Despite this, PETA protested about Crystal's appearance in the film for use of exotic animals for entertainment purposes and the film does not carry the American Humane Association's disclaimer that "no animals were harmed" since the group was denied set visits.

 In an interview with New York magazine, Ken Jeong responded to criticisms of the character Mr. Chow as an offensive caricature and stated doing the character was "very cathartic" for him and said the character "has the inflections of Vietnamese, with kind of the anger of my own Korean nature" although "it's definitely not about an accent, or a stereotype."

 As the film comes to a close, many photos are revealed depicting the events of the previous night.
-Among them is a photo which loosely depicts a famous war photo by photographer Eddie Adams of a public execution during the Vietnam War.
+Among them is a photo where Phil points a gun at Chow's head, mimicking Eddie Adams' famous photograph of the Execution of Nguyễn Văn Lém during the Vietnam War.
 Film critic Roger Ebert was amongst those who criticized use of the photo, calling it "a cruel shot that director Todd Phillips should never, ever have used."